 “A craving is a signal from your body telling you that something is needed,” says Michele Sidorenkov, RDN.
 To suppress that craving, you can do one of two things: give in to it or find an alternative distraction like phoning a friend or taking a walk.

-Here, a look at three common food cravings and what they could really mean:
+Here, a look at six common food cravings and what they could really mean:

 Sodium (aka salt) is an essential electrolyte for many vital functions in the body — like helping your heart beat.
 “The body craves salt because, in the wild, it’s pretty rare to find foraged sources of sodium,” says Sidorenkov.
 When you find salt, “the body is wired to light up and signal that you should eat more because it’s so vital to survival.”
 However, too much sodium can lead to high blood pressure and other heart issues, which is why the Daily Recommended Value (DRV) is 2,300 milligrams.

 The fix: To start, it’s a good idea to keep a food journal to track intake.
 Avoid turning to processed foods, which are often loaded with excess sodium and contain fewer nutrients,” says Sidorenkov.
 Instead, you can get sodium from healthy, whole foods like beets (which also contain powerful antioxidants) and leafy greens like spinach and chard (which are also rich in iron and vitamin K).

 You’ve probably heard of the amino acid tryptophan — found in turkey, “it produces melatonin and serotonin to help you feel relaxed and sleepy,” says Hickey.
 That’s why many people feel tired after Thanksgiving dinner.
 But tryptophan isn’t limited to turkey, “it’s also found in high-fat dairy products,” notes Hickey.